haoranli50/LSVC/README.md

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the BSD 2-Clause License.
 See the LICENSE file for details.